Angelica-Rees/Interactive-Rating-Component/README.md

 - Select and submit a number rating
 - See the "Thank you" card state after submitting a rating

+### How to Run

+To run locally for viewing:

+- Clone the repository using git-bash (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+- Open directory in VS code
+- Download 'Live Server' extension on VS code
+- Run using Live Server extension

 ## My process